 Minimum coverage must be EUR 30,000 (equivalent USD 37,000) and the coverage has to be valid for the entire duration of the trip.
 If your insurance company cannot provide such a letter, you must find an international insurance that does.

 Please note that an insurance card is not sufficient proof of coverage.
 You must have proof of the above items.

-• Application fee, in the form of one money order or certified bank check, payable to the Embassy of Sweden OR to the Swedish Consulate you submit your application to.
+• Application fee, in the form of one money order or certified bank check, payable to the Embassy of Sweden.

 • Additional document(s) depending on reason to visit.
 Please contact the Embassy for more information.